KelvenH/Guitar-Vault/README.md

 ![retailer](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/ExampleRetailer.png)

-The intention was to have a dark theme for the site, with simple visual styling with gold accents.
+Inspiration for site logo text:

+![logos](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Logos.png)

+### Logo & Typography

 The site logo took great influence from the 'serif' style logos of some of the greatest known guitar and amp brands (i.e. Marshall, Gibson and Fender).
 A font was found which paid homage to these world famous logos, yet remained extremely legible.

-Inspiration for site logo:

-![logos](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Logos.png)

-The site logo was achieved by applying the Google Font 'lobster' font-family over a textured 'rust' background which due to the zoom level actually provides a slight 'aged leather' look.
+The site logo-text was achieved by applying the Google Font 'lobster' font-family over a textured 'rust' background which due to the zoom level actually provides a slight 'aged leather' look.
 A font mask* was then applied using another 'gold' texture image (both texture images were licensed from Adobe Stock). * *see acknowledgements for font-mask*
 The layering was achieved in CSS using a combination of text-fill and background-clip with a back-up gold font (declared in the root variable as was the font-family).
 The CSS is shown here;